aniav/gwibber-plugins-googleplus/README.rst

 The plugin provides Google+ functionality limited to the API's current state.
 It is based on Buzz plugin.

-For now it's just read-only and not fully working - you can only get authorized with your Google Account.
+For now it's just read-only and not fully working - you can only get authorized with your Google Account and the credentials are saved.

 ToDo:
- * rewrite the plugin to use OAuth 2.0
- * authorize with Google+ through an API key, not a website call
  * work out a way to load friends' content

 Usage